BlatantPlague/smash-or-pass-template/README.md

 # Custom Smash or Pass
-A easily customizable smash or pass page made in html, css and javascript with downloadable results in CSV
+A easily customizable smash or pass page template made in html, css and javascript with downloadable results in CSV

 ## How to use / download
 You can use my template using one of this methods available: